Renzodef/Python/README.md

 ## Machine Learning
 It contains examples of Machine Learning Models with the Python's library Scikit-learn

-## Mail
-It contains examples that use the Python's standard library smtplib for sending an E-Mail.

 ## Object Detection
 It contains examples that use the Python's libraries Luminoth and imageAI for computer vision and object detection into images and videos.